 One of our non-employee directors, Stephen Hanson, is the President and a 50% owner of a New York City-based multi-concept restaurant operator holding company.
-Certain subsidiaries of this holding company are customers of the Company and its subsidiaries that purchased an aggregate of approximately \$1,468 of products from us during the 26 weeks ended June 29, 2012.
+Certain subsidiaries of this holding company are customers of the Company and its subsidiaries that purchased approximately \$816 and \$700, respectively during the 13 weeks ended September 28, 2012 and September 23, 2011.
+Purchases totaled approximately \$2,284 and \$2,100, respectively for the 39 weeks ended September 28, 2012 and September 23, 2012.
 Terms provided to these customers were determined in the ordinary course of business, at arm's length and were materially consistent with those of other customers with similar volumes and purchasing patterns.